More about: 31 Best Things To Do in Amsterdam

 26. Take a tour of rural Holland

 In addition to visiting the fascinating city of Amsterdam, there are many other places of interest in the surrounding area that you can discover with convenient and practical organized tours.
-Immerse yourself in the Dutch countryside with a tour of the villages near Amsterdam with their iconic windmills such as Vollendam or Marken, stunning tulip gardens and artisan cheese and clog factories.
+Immerse yourself in the Dutch countryside and take a trip to Marken, Zaanse Schans and Volendam from Amsterdam with their iconic windmills, stunning tulip gardens and artisanal cheese and clog factories.

-These excursions can be done on your own, but if I may give you a tip, the experience is easier and more comfortable with an organized tour from Amsterdam.
+These tours can be done on your own, but if I may offer a tip, the experience is easier and more comfortable with an organized tour from Amsterdam.
 If you are interested in a contrast to the big city, I recommend you to choose the guided tour to Zaanse Schans to see the windmills.

-27. Taste gastronomy from around the world at Foodhallen
+27. Taste the gastronomy of the whole world at Foodhallen

 Located in a former streetcar depot, Foodhallen is a gastronomic market where you can find literally anything you feel like eating.
 Gourmet donuts, barbecued meat, dim sum, premium tacos...is your mouth watering yet?
 Remember to take a good Ikea bag and bring home decorations, they always sell very trendy things.